Comeback / Gaming / 2020-2025

 The Platform Trust Break

-The decisive brand moment was not only bad reviews or angry players.
+The decisive brand moment was not merely bad reviews or angry players.
 It was platform governance.
 On December 18, 2020, CD Projekt disclosed Sony Interactive Entertainment's decision to remove Cyberpunk 2077 from PlayStation Store until further notice, tied to full refunds for digital buyers who wanted them.

 That moved the issue from ordinary launch disappointment into institutional trust damage.
 A major platform effectively said the customer experience required intervention.
 For a studio built on player loyalty, the refund pathway became part of the brand narrative.